 Registration

 To request your school program, please click the “REQUEST A SCHOOL PROGRAM” button above.
-Programs MUST be booked and paid for (or purchase order number issued) a minimum of two weeks in advance.
+Programs MUST be booked and paid for (or a purchase order number issued) a minimum of two weeks in advance.

 Questions?
 Please email education@green-wood.com.